GEOSX/GEOS/src/coreComponents/dataRepository/docs/LogLevelDocumentation.rst

 Example of usage
 ----------------

-To fill in a log level, make sure it is declared in the constructor :
+To use a log level, make sure it is declared in the constructor :

 .. code-block:: c++

     addLogLevel< logInfo::StructName >();

 To log a message with a log level, 4 macros are defined in LogLevelsInfo.hpp located in dataRepository :